shaunak1206/coe379l-project3/reports/RESULTS_SUMMARY.md

 1. **Summarization Improvement:** The fine-tuned model learned to generate shorter, more concise summaries compared to the base model.

-2. **Moderate ROUGE Scores:** ROUGE scores around 12-13% indicate moderate performance.
-The model captures some unigram overlap but struggles with exact phrase matches.
+2. **Improved ROUGE Scores:** ROUGE scores around 17% (ROUGE-1) and 7% (ROUGE-2) indicate improved performance compared to initial training.
+The model captures better unigram and bigram overlap with reference summaries.

 3. **No Forgetting:** The model did not show catastrophic forgetting - accuracy on general knowledge questions remained at 25% for both models.